Tag Archives: antioxidants

 Get Down To Earth By Grounding Yourself

-This year I decided to ditch my footwear inside the house, ever since reading up on Barefoot Earthing or Grounding.
+This year I decided to ditch my footwear inside the house, ever since learning more about Barefoot Earthing or Grounding.
 This is a radical new health practice that is quickly gaining momentum as word about its benefits spreads.
 Its impact can be quite far-reaching and yet it is incredibly simple to do, costs nothing, is always available and feels great.

 Have you ever noticed how good you feel when you take off your shoes to walk barefoot?
 Well it seems there is a scientific explanation, and research into the practice of Grounding has found that it can significantly improve all sorts of health problems.
 It can help your energy levels, reduce stress, improve your sleep, decrease muscular inflammation and stiffness as well as other chronic pain, reduce anxiety, improve circulation, prevent free-radical damage and associated premature ageing and even heal injuries faster.
 It brings you back into a state of equilibrium where your body is best able to heal itself.
 Those who use the practice on a regular basis report great results.
 I am certainly finding I have less aches and pains whenever I walk round without shoes than when I leave them on.